Hemorrhage (In My Hands)

-"Hemorrhage (In My Hands)" is a song by American rock band Fuel.
+"Hemorrhage (In My Hands)" is a song by the American rock band Fuel.
 It was released on September 14, 2000 as the lead single from their second studio album, Something Like Human.
 It spent 12 weeks at number 1 on Billboards Alternative Airplay chart, and a total of 40 weeks on the survey; in 2023, Billboard ranked "Hemorrhage" as the 12th largest hit in the chart's history.
 It also hit number two on the Mainstream Rock Tracks chart.
 To date, it is Fuel's highest charting single on the U.S. Billboard Hot 100 chart, peaking at number 30.
 It also peaked number 17 on the Adult Top 40 chart and number 22 on the Mainstream Top 40 chart.

 Background and writing

-Carl Bell explained "Hemorrhage (In My Hands)" on an episode of VH1 Storytellers in 2001 stating: "This is as deep as it goes, for me.
+Carl Bell explained "Hemorrhage (In My Hands)" on an episode of VH1 Storytellers in 2001, stating: "This is as deep as it goes, for me.
 When I was younger, my grandmother got cancer.
 By the time they found it, it was much too late.
 Instead of sitting in some hospital, she wanted to go home and be home.
 And my mother and my aunts and their husbands went to sit with her at home.
 A few months passed, and the cancer had spread, it had eaten up most of her body and all of her hope, and it was a bad time.
 One particular day was a really bad day for her.
 My mother was sitting with her that evening, and she turned to my mom, and said, 'How do you die?'
 It crushed my mom, and it's still crushing for me."
 This initial version of the song was never recorded because it was too personal for Bell.

 [The first verse] deals with the male point of view of a relationship that you've gotten burned on, and the person has come back to you.
 But by then, there's been damage beyond repair.
 The second verse kind of shows the vulnerability of the girl...
 It's always an interesting situation and a pretty wrenching one as well.